 A. Stanley Mackenzie, President of the University.
 Howard Murray, Dean of the University.
-Donald A. MacRae, Dean of the Faculty of Law.
+John E. Read, Acting Dean of the Faculty of Law.
 John Stewart, Dean of the Faculty of Medicine.

 F. W. Ryan, Dean of the Faculty of Dentistry.

+G. K. Thomson, Dean of the Faculty of Dentistry.

 W. H. Hattie, Assistant Dean of the Faculty of Medicine.
 Murray Macneill, Registrar of the University.

 E. Margaret Lowe, Warden of Shirreff Hall.
-W. A. Bulkeley-Evans, O. B. E., M. A. Secretary to the Head-masters' Conference, 5 Paper Buildings, Temple, London, E. C. 4, Eng., Honorary Representative in Great Britain.
+Esther M. Beith, Superintendent of the Public Health Clinic.
+W. A. Bulkeley-Evans, O. B. E., M. A., Secretary to the Headmasters' Conference, 5 Paper Buildings, Temple, London, E. C. 4, Eng., Honorary Representative in Great Britain.

 A. MacMechan, Librarian of the University Library.

-M. Josephine Shannon, Assistant University Librarians.
-Zaidee A. Harris.
-L. Alberta B. Maclean, Assistant Medical Librarian.
+M. Josephine Shannon Assistant University Librarians.
+Zaidee A. Harris,

+Orpha McNutt, Assistant Medical Librarian.

 H. Joyce Harris, Bursar and Secretary to the President.
 Edith B. Clark, Assistant Registrar.